kitmikai/biopage/README.md

 ![Page design](./img/design.JPG)
 # Biography page
-HTML and CSS are important when building websites.
+HTML and CSS are important skills for building webpages.
 This design was done in PowerPoint and then converted to a webpage.
 The design was inspired by the new way of being Agile, and the increasing demand for solutions to network problems.
-Being a network engineer is not enough, thus the modern network engineer has to learn new skills in AWS, Linux, Python, Ansible, Git, docker, and network security.
+Being a network engineer is not enough, thus the modern network engineer has to learn new skills in AWS, Linux, Python, Ansible, Django, Git, Docker, and network security.

 ### Demo
 The site has been published on Github pages, [**check it out!**](www.google.com)